 Previously this was not so much of a problem.
 But producers and studio engineers gradually mixed TV commercials to sound louder than the surrounding program content.
 Naturally, viewers got fed up of lowering the volume for ad breaks and eventually broadcast standards were developed to keep the loudness of all TV content the same.

 So, what have TV standards got to do with your videos that are destined for upload to

 Well, it’s like this:

-YouTube and many other streaming platforms are following TV in order to improve the viewer experience.
+YouTube and many other streaming platforms are following TV to improve the viewer experience.